jusebandtec/bot-telegram-moedas/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'br.com.obrigado-bombcrypto.bot' is invalid and this project uses 'br.com.obrigadobombcrypto.bot' instead.
+* The original package name 'br.com.obrigado_bomb_crypto.service cot coins' is invalid and this project uses 'br.com.obrigado_bomb_crypto.service.cot.coins' instead.

 # Getting Started